Connecticut Dog Bite Attorney

 How a Connecticut Dog Bite Attorney Can Help You Seek Compensation

 After a dog attack, victims often face physical pain, emotional distress, and financial uncertainty.
 Medical bills can pile up quickly, and time off work may lead to lost wages.
 While Connecticut law protects dog bite victims, obtaining fair compensation is not always easy.
 Insurance companies may offer low settlements, try to shift blame, or downplay the severity of the injury.
-As an experienced dog bite attorney, I fight for my clients’ rights and ensure they receive the full compensation they deserve.
+As an experienced personal injury and dog bite attorney, I fight for my clients’ rights and ensure they receive the full compensation they deserve under both dog bite laws and applicable workers compensation protections, when relevant.

 A successful dog bite claim can provide compensation for: